Race and the Criminal Legal System

 After the Civil War Southern states embraced criminal justice as a means to reimpose racial control over African Americans.
 This included the passing of “Black Codes” and later Jim Crow laws.
 The 13th Amendment to the Constitution abolished slavery and involuntary servitude, except as punishment for a crime.
 It is this loophole in the 13th Amendment that Southern states exploited in passing “Black Codes” and in setting up new economic and labor systems that relied on the arrest and imprisonment of African Americans.
 For example, these codes implemented vagrancy laws that criminalized unemployment, resulting in African Americans returning to slave-like environments through forced labor and convict leasing.
 Violation of the black codes also resulted in offenders having to pay fines; those who were unable to were forced by the state into labor until they worked off their balances.

 Why is this important?
-Because the same criminal justice system that was developed after the Civil War to reimpose control over African Americans exists today.
+Because the same criminal legal system that was developed after the Civil War to reimpose control over African Americans exists today.
 Imprisonment has been and continues to be used as a weapon to control communities of color in ways that aren’t used in other communities.
 We see this in the crack-cocaine sentencing disparity, the over policing of black communities, the excessive criminal fines and fees imposed on defendants, and a bail system that relies on payment to secure one’s freedom.

 As stated in the Vera Institute’s 2018 report, An Unjust Burden: The Disparate Treatment of Black Americans in the Criminal Justice System: